gohugoio/hugoDocs/content/en/content-management/page-bundles.md

 headless = true
 {{< /code-toggle >}}

-There are many use cases of such headless page bundles:
+There are many use cases of such headless page bundles, such as:

 - Shared media galleries
 - Reusable page content "snippets"